French National Research Agency (ANR) project

 • 11-15 June 2012: a school on hyperplane arrangements and related topics is organised by Daniele Faenzi (Pau), Vincent Florens (Pau), Daniel Matei (Bucharest) and Jean Vallès (Pau) in Pau.

-• 27-29 June 2012: Mathieu Claeys, PhD student at LAAS-CNRS, working on semidefinite programming formulations for impulsive optimal control problems, is one of the 5 finalists selected for the student paper award of the American Control Conference, Montreal, Canada.
+• 27-29 June 2012: Mathieu Claeys (Toulouse), PhD student working on semidefinite programming formulations for impulsive optimal control problems, is one of the 5 finalists selected for the student paper award of the American Control Conference, Montreal, Canada.

 • 3-7 September 2012: a summer school on semidefinite optimization is organised by Gabriele Nebe (Aachen) and the Research Training "Group experimental and constructive algebra" funded by the German Research Foundation in Kirchberg/Hunsrueck, Germany.

-• 17-21 September 2012: the Mathematics, Algorithms and Proofs (MAP) conference is organised by Thierry Coquand (Stockholm), Didier Henrion (Toulouse), Henri Lombardi (Besancon), Cordian Riener (Konstanz), Marie-Francoise Roy (Rennes) and Markus Schweighofer (Konstanz) in Konstanz, Germany.
+• 17-21 September 2012: 2nd GeoLMI meeting: the Mathematics, Algorithms and Proofs (MAP) conference is organised by Thierry Coquand (Stockholm), Didier Henrion (Toulouse), Henri Lombardi (Besancon), Cordian Riener (Konstanz), Marie-Francoise Roy (Rennes) and Markus Schweighofer (Konstanz) in Konstanz, Germany.
 The conference includes GeoLMI sessions.
 See also this poster.

-• 24 February - 2 March 2013: M. Charina (Dortmund), J. B. Lasserre (Toulouse), M. Putinar (Santa Barbara) and J. Stoeckler (Dortmund), organise a workshop on structured function systems and applications at the Mathematisches Forschungsinstitut Oberwolfach, Germany.
+• 24 February - 2 March 2013: M. Charina (Dortmund), J. B. Lasserre (Toulouse), M. Putinar (Santa Barbara) and J. Stoeckler (Dortmund), organise a workshop on structured function systems and applications at the Mathematisches Forschungsinstitut Oberwolfach (MFO), Germany.

 • Summer 2013: J. Fliege (Southampton), J. B. Lasserre (Toulouse), A. N. Letchford (Lancaster) and M. Schweighofer (Konstanz), organise a thematic programme on polynomial optimisation at the Isaac Newton Institute for Mathematical Sciences, Cambridge, UK.

-• 12-16 November 2013: D. Henrion (Toulouse) and M. Laurent (Amsterdam) organise a conference at the Centre International de Rencontres Mathématiques (CIRM) near Marseille, France.
+• 12-16 November 2013: 3rd GeoLMI meeting: D. Henrion (Toulouse) and M. Laurent (Amsterdam) organise a conference at the Centre International de Rencontres Mathématiques (CIRM) near Marseille, France.